MCausc78/stoat.py/docs/logging.rst

     import logging

-    handler = logging.FileHandler(filename='pyvolt.log', encoding='utf-8', mode='w')
+    handler = logging.FileHandler(filename='stoat.log', encoding='utf-8', mode='w')

-    # Assume client refers to a pyvolt.Client subclass...
+    # Assume client refers to a stoat.Client subclass...
     client.run(token, log_handler=handler, log_level=logging.DEBUG)

 This is recommended, especially at verbose levels such as ``DEBUG``, as there are a lot of events logged and it would clog the stderr of your program.

-If you want the logging configuration the library provides to affect all loggers rather than just the ``pyvolt`` logger, you can pass ``root_logger=True`` inside :meth:`Client.run`:
+If you want the logging configuration the library provides to affect all loggers rather than just the ``stoat`` logger, you can pass ``root_logger=True`` inside :meth:`Client.run`:

 .. code-block:: python3

     client.run(token, log_handler=handler, root_logger=True)

-If you want to setup logging using the library provided configuration without using :meth:`Client.run`, you can use :func:`pyvolt.utils.setup_logging`:
+If you want to setup logging using the library provided configuration without using :meth:`Client.run`, you can use :func:`stoat.utils.setup_logging`:

 .. code-block:: python3

-    import pyvolt
+    import stoat

-    pyvolt.utils.setup_logging()
+    stoat.utils.setup_logging()

     # or, for example
-    pyvolt.utils.setup_logging(level=logging.INFO, root=False)
+    stoat.utils.setup_logging(level=logging.INFO, root=False)

 More advanced setups are possible with the :mod:`logging` module.
 The example below configures a rotating file handler that outputs DEBUG output for everything the library outputs, except for HTTP requests:

 .. code-block:: python3

-    import pyvolt
+    import stoat
     import logging
     import logging.handlers

-    logger = logging.getLogger('pyvolt')
+    logger = logging.getLogger('stoat')
     logger.setLevel(logging.DEBUG)
-    logging.getLogger('pyvolt.http').setLevel(logging.INFO)
+    logging.getLogger('stoat.http').setLevel(logging.INFO)

     handler = logging.handlers.RotatingFileHandler(
-        filename='pyvolt.log',
+        filename='stoat.log',
         encoding='utf-8',
         maxBytes=32 * 1024 * 1024,  # 32 MiB
         backupCount=5,  # Rotate through 5 files